mykeels/Outsorcery/README.md

 Getting Started
 ---------------
 The first thing to do when getting started with Outsorcery is define a unit of distributable work.
-The only requirements are that it implements IWorkItem< TResult > and that it is Serializable.
-You should put all your work items into a class library so that the server and client projects can reference them.
+All it takes is to implement IWorkItem< TResult > and to make your class serializable so Outsorcery can send it to the work server.
+Your result Type needs to be serializable too, for the same reason.

 ```csharp
 // WORK ITEM CLASS LIBRARY